juce-framework/JUCE/examples/CMake/readme.md

     `AAX_ePlugInCategory_SWGenerators`, `AAX_ePlugInCategory_WrappedPlugin`,
     `AAX_ePlugInCategory_Effect`

+- `PLUGINHOST_AU`
+  - May be either TRUE or FALSE (defaults to FALSE).
+If TRUE, will add the preprocessor definition `JUCE_PLUGINHOST_AU=1` to the new target, and will link the macOS frameworks necessary for hosting plugins.
+Using this parameter should be preferred over using `target_compile_definitions` to manually set the `JUCE_PLUGINHOST_AU` preprocessor definition.

 - `COPY_PLUGIN_AFTER_BUILD`
   - Whether or not to install the plugin to the current system after building.
 False by default.
     If you want all of the plugins in a subdirectory to be installed automatically after building,